jdolan/Objectively/README.md

 };
 ```

-3) The class archetype, serving to tie 1) and 2) together.
+3) The Class archetype, serving to tie 1. and 2. together.

 ```c
 /**